Objections & refusals

 Receiving an adverse report does not mean your application has been refused.
 It means IP Australia has concerns that need to be addressed before the mark can proceed to acceptance and registration.
 Most examination reports can be overcome with the right response.

 The report will cite specific sections of the Trade Marks Act 1995 and explain why the examiner believes your application does not meet the requirements.
-You are given 15 months from the date of the report to file a response.
-If you do not respond within that period, your application will lapse.
+You are given 15 months from the date of the first report to resolve the issues.
+The best next step is to assess whether the objection is technical, strategic, or a sign that the mark itself is weak before filing a response.

 What Are the Common Grounds for Objection?